MartinEesmaa/RobloxProjects/README.md

 My first project was called about: PinMartin892's Place and I start to put something objects to my project.

 After making fun for my first project, I realised I was kinda bored and nothing to do with my first project.
-The first project was created 6th May 2015 and was last updated at 16th September 2015.
+The first project was created at 6th May 2015 and was last updated at 16th September 2015.

 3 years later...
 In 2018, I started the second project called "Brick break" and all I do is create more bricks.

 After making bricks, I tested it out for car smashes to brick, but it was very hard to make one piece rigibody and car didn't smash well.

 My projects were failed and I decided to quit for making Roblox projects anymore.

+The second project was created at 8th August 2018, but never updated.

 Now, I decided to release my roblox projects into my repository, so you can have look my projects.